 Still, most of the credit for the success of the Golden Knights, who posted by far the best regular season for an expansion team in NHL history, has to go to McPhee.
 Now his team is three wins from winning the Cup, but coming back from a three-games-to-one deficit is a tall order.

-However, even if the Golden Knights' journey does end on Thursday night, maybe he's still deserve to at least take a sip from Lord Stanley's Cup – for he was the man who acquired 13 of the players in the opposing lineup, including Capitals goalie Braden Holtby, star center Niklas Backstrom and Washington's captain and superstar, Alexander Ovechkin.
+However, even if the Golden Knights' journey does end on Thursday night, maybe he'll still deserve to at least take a sip from Lord Stanley's Cup – for he was the man who acquired 13 of the players in the opposing lineup, including Capitals goalie Braden Holtby, star center Niklas Backstrom and Washington's captain and superstar, Alexander Ovechkin.